Fluorescence In Situ Hybridization (FISH)

-Fluorescence in situ hybridization (FISH) provides researchers with a way to visualize and map the genetic material in an individual's cells, including specifc genes or portions of genes.
-This is important for understanding a variety of chromosomal abnormalities and other genetic mutations.
-Unlike most other techniques used to study chromosomes, FISH does not have to be performed on cells that are actively dividing.
-This makes it a very versatile procedure.
+Fluorescence in situ hybridization (FISH) provides researchers with a way to visualize and map the genetic material in an individual's cells, including specific genes or portions of genes.
+This may be used for understanding a variety of chromosomal abnormalities and other genetic mutations.

 How does FISH work?

 FISH is useful, for example, to help a researcher or clinician identify where a particular gene falls within an individual's chromosomes.
 The first step is to prepare short sequences of single-stranded DNA that match a portion of the gene the researcher is looking for.
 These are called probes.
 The next step is to label these probes by attaching one of a number of colors of fluorescent dye.